 It’s not easy at first.
 We have become so programmed to grab our phones when we’re feeling bored or uncomfortable.
 Or if we get a notification, we almost can’t resist seeing what it says and clicking through.
 The notifications give you just enough information to hook you in, but not enough to actually tell you anything without going onto the platform.
 Because of this, I was constantly looking at my phone.
 When I posted something, I was checking for comments and trying to answer them quickly.
 When someone else posted, I wanted to like and comment quickly to help them.

-If I didn’t click into the platforms and at least check my notification list a few times a day, I felt like I was missing out.
+If I didn’t click into the platforms and at least check my notifications a few times a day, I felt like I was missing out.
 If I didn’t scroll all the way through my feed, and like everyone’s pictures, and comment, I felt like I wasn’t being supportive of others.
-If I took a day away from social media, it felt like I was being selfish.
+If I took a day away from social media, I felt like I was being selfish.

 My ego poked at me, “If you’re not on social media, no one will be able to find you.
 You need those likes, comments, and all of that to succeed”.
 But I finally realized that my ego is like someone who is doing things just to get attention, someone who doesn’t care about how what they are doing affects you overall.